mitre/multiscanner/docs/distributed_multiscanner.md

 # Distributed MultiScanner #
+MultiScanner is a file analysis framework that assists the user in evaluating a set of files by automatically running a suite of tools for the user and aggregating the output.
+Tools can be custom built python scripts, web APIs, software running on another machine, etc. Tools are incorporated by creating modules that run in the MultiScanner framework.

+Modules are designed to be quickly written and easily incorporated into the framework.
+Currently written and maintained modules are related to malware analytics, but the framework is not limited to that scope.
+For a list of modules you can look in [modules](../modules), descriptions and config options can be found in [modules.md](modules.md).

 MultiScanner now supports a distributed workflow for sample storage, analysis, and report viewing.
 This new functionality includes a web interface, a REST API, a distributed file system (GlusterFS), distributed report storage / searching (ElasticSearch), and task management (Celery / RabbitMQ).

 ## Intended Use case ##